fsi-tue/workshops/src/python-2/slides.md

 ╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴✄╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴✄╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴✄╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴

-# Interlude: mutable default arguments...
+# Interlude: Mutable Default Arguments...

 ## What?